Everything You Wanted To Know About The Vagus Nerve And How It Affects Your Bone Health

 This maneuver “tones” the vagus nerve, which can also be accomplished by deep breathing.
 This is best performed by drawing a slow, deep breath in through your nose, envisioning your abdomen filling with a balloon.
 Let your ribs expand all around and your belly as well.
 Breathe in for about seven seconds, hold it for a moment, and then slowly exhale through your nose for 11 seconds.
 Repeat six to 12 times.

 Remember that the vagus nerve controls the “calm down” aspect of the parasympathetic nervous system?
 Stimulating it, then, kicks this calm-down response into gear, reducing stress, anxiety, depression, and the cortisol that accompany these conditions.
 In addition to alkalizing your pH, this is another way that deep breathing is excellent for your bone health.

 The bottom line is, stress is acidifying.
-The Save Our Bones Program did not overlook this fact, and you’ll find an entire chapter (Chapter 14) devoted to the issue of relaxation and stress reduction.
+The Osteoporosis Reversal Program did not overlook this fact, and you’ll find an entire chapter (Chapter 14) devoted to the issue of relaxation and stress reduction.
 As you learn how to relax your mind and body, it helps you to control your stress and cortisol levels.